-Join Darrin Lile for an in-depth discussion in this video Importing a background image, part of Blender: Model a Motorcycle.
+Join Darrin Lile for an in-depth discussion in this video Importing a background image, part of Modeling a Motorcycle in Blender.

 - [Voiceover] If we're going for realism on this project, it's important that we bring in reference images to help us as we're working in Blender.
 To do that, let's open up the Properties panel with the N key and let's scroll down to the background images area right here and twirl that down and click Add image.
 This opens up another panel here.
 And here we can choose what viewport we're going to bring the image into.
 So if I click here, I can choose front, back, left, right.

 Let's begin with the right view and we'll bring in our first image.
 So I'll click Open and I'll browse to my reference images folder here.
 And I've got some images that we can use.
 Let's begin with this motorcycle right side and bring that in.
 Now we can't see it here yet, and that's because we're not looking at it through the right viewport.
 We've got the perspective here.
 So I'll press the 3 key on the numpad and then the 5 key to bring us into orthographic view.